By Michael Lanza

 In the last week of September, with huckleberries ripe and tasty and the larch trees blazing yellow with fall color (lead photo at top of story), a friend and I took an 80-mile hike through the heart of the North Cascades National Park Complex, a sprawling swath of heavily glaciated mountains and thickly forested valleys.
 Our grand tour from Easy Pass Trailhead to Bridge Creek Trailhead took us through virgin forests of giant cedars, hemlocks, and Douglas firs, and over four passes, including Park Creek Pass, where waterfalls and glaciers pour off cliffs and jagged, snowy peaks.

-We enjoyed five sunny, glorious early-fall days; but, of course, snow can fall in these mountains in September, so watch the forecast.
-The good news: It’s easy to get a backcountry permit—no reservation needed in most of the park.
+We enjoyed five sunny, glorious early-fall days; but of course, snow can fall in these mountains in September, so watch the forecast.
 North Cascades has long been one of my favorite parks (it has one of the most inspiring backcountry campsites I’ve ever slept in).
 But not many backpackers know this place: It’s one of America’s least-visited national parks.
 That’s good if you like to have a beautiful wild place to yourself.

-See my story “Primal Wild: Backpacking 80 Miles Through the North Cascades,” which has my tips on how to plan and take this trip, including shorter variations of the 80-mile route.
+See my story “Primal Wild: Backpacking 80 Miles Through the North Cascades,” which has my tips on how to plan and take this trip, including shorter variations of the 80-mile route, and all of my stories about North Cascades National Park.